 • Backpacks and bags are allowed.

-• You may leave the show and re-enter; you will receive a hand stamp.
+• You may leave the show and re-enter; you will receive a hand stamp to re-enter the show without your ticket.

 Parking

-Parking is also available in the parking garages in downtown Annapolis.
+Additional parking is available in the parking garages in downtown Annapolis.
 Be sure to plan ahead as parking garages downtown fill up fast.
-Visit annapolisparking.com for more information.

 Getting Around

 On land, it’s easy to hop on the Annapolis Free Downtown Shuttle that has regular stops around the downtown Annapolis area.
-The shuttle runs Monday through Thursday from 6 a.m. to 11 p.m., Friday and Saturday from 7 a.m. to 12 a.m. and Sunday from 8 a.m. to 8 p.m. with typically a 10 minute or less wait during peak hours.
-Wheelchair lifts and bicycle racks are available.
-Find more “Getting Around” options (from the Free Magenta Shuttle to Bird Scooters) at accessannapolis.com/visiting-downtown.
+This service begins at the Park Place Garage located off West Street and connects several parking garages and surface parking lots with local restaurants and businesses.
+Wheelchair lifts and bike racks are available on the shuttle buses.
+The shuttle runs Monday through Thursday from 6 a.m. to 11 p.m., Friday through Saturday from 7 a.m. to 12 a.m., and Sunday from 8 a.m. to 8 p.m.
+Find a full list of stops at and a route map at annapolisparking.com/free-downtown-shuttle.
+You can also track the shuttle in real-time at that link, or download the mobile app.

 annapolis powerboat show